isomerpages/moe-canossacatholic/_flagship-programmes/Heart & SOUL/heart & SOUL.md

 </tbody></table>

-Students are exposed to a wide variety of composers and music genres through ‘Genre Studies’ which infuses thinking routines.
+Children are exposed to a wide variety of composers and music genres through ‘Genre Studies’ which infuses thinking routines.

 Through learning journeys, such as a trip to the&nbsp;<b>Esplanade (P2)</b>, students will appreciate the different roles musicians play in society.
 Through the&nbsp;<b>Digital Music Programme (P3 and P4)</b>, students will have the opportunity to explore music creation using technology.
 All students will apply their learning by performing on stage during the Teachers’ Day Celebrations.